forkineye/Open-TX-Portal-Voice-Pack/README.md

 - [This Blog Post](http://allanrbo.blogspot.com/2016/09/glados-like-sound-pack-for-taranis.html)

 ## Setup Instructions ##
-For full setup instructions, plesae refer to [this video on my YouTube channel](https://www.youtube.com/watch?v=2Q9X3i3uFAU).
+For full setup instructions, plesae refer to [this video on Jereth MT's YouTube channel](https://www.youtube.com/watch?v=2Q9X3i3uFAU).
 This sound pack can be installed like any other sound pack for OpenTX, so if you're familiar with the process, you can simply download the files in this repo and get started.

 ## Fun Notes ##
 - The startup sound "hello.wav" is the announcer from the beginning of Portal 2.
-There is an alternate startup sound in the "SYSTEM" folder labeled "hello2.wav"
+There are alternate startup sounsd in the "SYSTEM" folder labeled "hello2.wav" and "hello3.wav"
+- The shutdown sound is changed
 - Signal warnings are replaced with Wheatley asking "Where are you going?" and to "just turn around..."
 - Mid/Min/Max trim warnings are replaced by buzzers and puzzle completion warnings.
 - Custom switch warning.